LAUNCHED

 Goal

-Booking confirmations stressed driving school admins and drained HQ resources.
+5 steps of booking confirmations stressed driving school admins and drained HQ resources

 Problem space